 NX helped to speed progress to the next stage in the product development process – physical trials that involved testing the real world performance of prototype engines in the construction vehicles.
-JCB’s component suppliers and specialist prototype manufacturers used the NX 3D data directly in their CNC machining and laser-based prototype machines to manufacture prototype parts.
+JCB’s component suppliers and specialist prototype manufacturers used the NX 3D data directly in their computer numerical control (CNC) machining and laser-based prototype machines to manufacture prototype parts.
 Again the integrity of the data played an important part as it reduced the requirement for supplementary 2D designs or any rework.

 Parametric features facilitate fast editing

-Each phase of virtual and real world testing produced refinements and iterations that NX parametric facilities enabled the design engineers to quickly apply to the 3D model.
+Each phase of virtual and real-world testing produced refinements and iterations.
+NX parametric facilities enabled the design engineers to quickly apply these to the 3D model.
 Edits made to individual components automatically generated corresponding changes to any interrelated parts because NX linked the different elements of the design.
 This supported the gradual evolution of the engine as the development process progressed towards manufacture of parts and assembly.